APAD2024/APAD-Asset-Data/Asset Data/Coal Plants/coal-plants.md

 ### 2. 🗄️ **Dataset File**

-This file contains detailed data on **97 coal power plants** in the IGP region, including attributes like capacity, emissions, and geospatial coordinates.
+This file contains detailed data on **coal power plants** in the IGP region, including attributes like capacity, emissions, and geospatial coordinates.

 ```plaintext
 data/